goodcar-rent/goodcar-rent-server/README.md

 * Admin: system type for admin user (first user in system at least) - manually can be added other user accounts
 * Guest: not authenticated user
 * LoggedIn: Authenticated users (any - admin, other users)

+### ACL priorities

+If no ACL is defined, then user access will be DENY.

+Lowerst priority is for group permissions

+User-specific permissions have priority over group permissions.

 ## Endpoints